The Playwright and Actor

 Amanda’s theatre plays have been staged at festivals such as rock paper sistahz, The Piece of Mine Festival, The Festival of Original Theatre and the De Colores Festival and have been awarded grants and bursaries by The Michaelle Jean Foundation, the Ontario Arts Council, the Toronto Arts Council and Canada Council for the Arts.
-She recently completed a playwriting residency with Alameda Theatre for her one-woman play 32C, a script that originated when she was mentored by internationally acclaimed artist d’bi young.
-Amanda is the 2016 Playwright in Residence at Cahoots Theatre and is also a current participant of their Hot House Playwrights Unit for the second year in a row for her research-informed play Other Side of the Game.
+She completed a playwriting residency with Alameda Theatre for her one-woman play 32C and was the 2016 Playwright in Residence at Cahoots Theatre.
+In the fall of 2017, Cahoots Theatre in partnership with Obsidian Theatre will be co-producing the world premiere of her play Other Side of the Game.

 As a theatre actor, Amanda’s credits include the 2015 workshop of I Cannot Lie to the Stars that Made Me, the 2014 and 2012 productions of Aneeemah’s Spot and the 2011 production of The Whores.
 She has studied acting with The Lee Strasberg Institute of Film and Theatre as well as Theatre Ontario, b current and York University.